agabrielson/investing/README.md

 ## Usage

 Runable python scripts:
+* getAllMutualFunds.py: Get a list of existing mutual funds and descriptions, can be used to build the table needed for other fund scripts.
 * monthlyMetrics.py: Collect monthly pricing data for funds of interest.
 Most pricing services provide limited granularity.
 * quartelyMetrics.py: Pull longer term data points together that can be extremely time consuming.
 * getHoldings.py: Extract fund holdings and attempt to get monthly return